 When to Prune: It is often thought that there is a season to begin pruning all your trees – but this isn’t entirely true.
-Yes, if you prune your trees in early Spring this will allow the tree to grow and recover throughout the summer – but trees are not that picky.
+Yes, if you prune your trees in early spring this will allow the tree to grow and recover throughout the summer – but trees are not very picky.
 Arborists say that you can prune your trees all year round.
 However, fall is not the most ideal time because healing is slower.

 How Much to Prune: The general rule of pruning is to never prune more than 25% of entire the tree in one season.
 Any more and you risk putting too much stress on your tree.

 What Branches to Prune: A good rule to follow is to find you ‘leading’ branch on your tree.
 All of the main side-branches around the leader should be at least 1/3 smaller than the leading branch.
 Another point to consider when pruning try to encourage the side branches to grow in an upwards angle – a quick way to remember is 10 o’clock and 2 o’clock.
 Also, make sure that you prune any branches that are opposite to each other.
 It is important to ensure that your tree is symmetrical 360° around – this helps your tree stay balanced.

 The Branch Collar: when pruning, it is very important to be aware of the branch collar.
 This is a part of the trunk, which wraps around and gives support to the branch.
 When pruning, make sure to cut in front of the branch collar – otherwise you will cut into the trunk and damage your tree.